whatwg/web-history/README.md

   as a final W3C Recommendation in June 2011.

 - [Safari 1.2](http://weblogs.mozillazine.org/hyatt/archives/2004_02.html#004874)
-  released; first version of Safari with XMLHttpRequest (XHR) support (following Internet Explorer and Firefox).
+  released; notable in that it's the first version of Safari with XMLHttpRequest (XHR) support (following Internet Explorer and Firefox).

 - [Flickr launched](http://en.wikipedia.org/wiki/Flickr); making
   innovative use of XHR and client-side browser technologies to drive its